Skip to content

 Jeff Lane

-Jeff teaches a graduate level course every spring titled Policy Development and Advocacy for Global Health (GH523).
-He received his Juris Doctorate and Masters of Public Health from UW.
+Jeff teaches Policy Development and Advocacy for Global Health (GH523) every spring and co-teaches Global Health Pharmacy: Medicines, Practice, and Policy every winter (GH543).
+He received his Juris Doctorate and Master of Public Health from UW.